How bonds are priced

 A bond may or may not come with attached coupons.
-A coupon is stated as a nominal percentage on the par value of the bond.
+A coupon is stated as a nominal percentage of the par value (principal amount) of the bond.
 Each coupon is redeemable per period for that percentage.
 For example, a 10% coupon on a $1000 par bond is redeemable each period.

 A bond may also come with no coupon.
 In this case, the bond is known as a zero-coupon bond.
-Zero-coupon bonds are inherently priced lower than bonds with coupons.
+Zero-coupon bonds are typically priced lower than bonds with coupons.

 Each bond must come with a par value that is repaid at maturity.
 Without the principal value, a bond would have no use.
 The principal value is to be repaid to the lender (the bond purchaser) by the borrower (the bond issuer).
-A zero-coupon bond pays no coupons, but will guarantee the principal at maturity.
+A zero-coupon bond pays no coupons but will guarantee the principal at maturity.
 Purchasers of zero coupon bonds earn interest by the bond being sold at a discount to its par value.

-A coupon bearing bond pays coupons each period, and a coupon plus principal at maturity.
-The price of a bond are all these payments discounted at the yield to maturity.
+A coupon-bearing bond pays coupons each period, and a coupon plus principal at maturity.
+The price of a bond comprises all these payments discounted at the yield to maturity.

 Bonds will have a number of periods to maturity.
-This is typically annual periods, but may also be semi-annual or quarterly.
+These are typically annual periods, but may also be semi-annual or quarterly.
 The number of periods will equal the number of coupon payments.